javalent/admonitions/README.md

 This will open a modal where the admonition type, title and collapse behavior can be set, then the generated admonition code block will be inserted into the open editor.

+### Admonition-specific commands

+Commands may be registered for each custom admonition type to insert them into an open note by clicking the `Register Commands` button.

+See [this section](#register-and-unregister-commands) for more information.

 ## Non-code block Admonitions

 As of version 6.0.0, there is a new setting: Enable Non-codeblock Admonitions.